Hy-Vee: IndyCar

-In 2020, Hy-Vee began sponsoring a car for the Rahal Letterman Lanigan Racing Team in the IndyCar Series for Graham Rahal at the race at Iowa Speedway and Spencer Pigot at the Indianapolis 500.
-In 2021 Hy-vee sponsored Santino Ferrucci for five races including the 105th Indianapolis 500 and Oliver Askew for three race in the No. 45.
-As of 2022, Hy-Vee is the title sponsor of the No. 45 Hy-Vee Honda driven by Jack Harvey and a prominent associate sponsor for teammates Graham Rahal and Christian Lundgaard in the No. 15 and 30 cars respectively.
+In 2020, Hy-Vee began sponsoring a car for the Rahal Letterman Lanigan Racing Team in the IndyCar Series for Graham Rahal at the race at Iowa Speedway and Spencer Pigot at that year's Indianapolis 500.
+In 2021 Hy-Vee sponsored Santino Ferrucci for five races including the Indianapolis 500 and Oliver Askew for three race in the No. 45.
+Hy-Vee was also the sponsor of the No. 45 driven by Jack Harvey and a prominent associate sponsor for teammates Graham Rahal and Christian Lundgaard in the No. 15 and 30 cars respectively.
+In 2025, it was announced that Hy-Vee wouldn't sponsor RLL nor serve as the title sponsor of the Iowa and Milwaukee races.